mui/mui-x/docs/src/pages/components/data-grid/rows/rows.md

 # Data Grid - Rows

-<p class="description">A fast and extendable data table and data grid for React.
-It's a feature-rich compoent available in MIT or Enterprise versions.</p>
+<p class="description">This section goes in details on the aspects of the rows you need to know.</p>

+## Feeding data

+Rows can be defined by setting the `rows` prop of the grid.
+The grid expects an array of objects.
+The rows should have this type: `RowData[]`.
+The columns' "field" property should match a key of the row object (`RowData`).

+{{"demo": "pages/components/data-grid/rows/RowsGrid.js"}}

+## Updating rows

+Rows can be updated in two ways:

+### The `rows` prop

+The simplest way is to provide the new rows using the `rows` prop.
+It replaces the previous values.
+This approach has some drawbacks:

+- You need to provide all the rows.
+- You might create a performance bottleneck when preparing the rows array to provide to the grid.

+### The apiRef

+The second way to update rows is to use the apiRef.
+This is an imperative API that is designed to solve the previous two limitations of the declarative `rows` prop.

+`apiRef.current.updateRowData()`, updates the rows to the grid.
+It **merges** the new rows with the previous ones.

+{{"demo": "pages/components/data-grid/rows/ApiRefRowsGrid.js"}}

 ## Row sorting

 ### Basic sorting

-Single column sorting can be triggered with one click on column header.
+Single column sorting can be triggered with by clicking a column header.
-You can repeat this action to change the sorting direction.
+Repeat this action to change the sorting direction.

-You can pre-configure a sorted column using the `sortModel` prop of the `ColDef` interface as below:
+A sorted column can be can pre-configured using the `sortModel` prop of the `ColDef` interface:

 ```ts
 const sortModel = [